 Martha's Vineyard Real Estate Market Update is a service offererd by Tea Lane Associates.
 Tea Lane Associates updates Martha's Vineyard real estate sales transactions on a weekly basis and posts reports and charts throughout the year for your review, including info on all homes and land sales on the island.
 Please let us know if you have any questions or would like more detailed analysis for properties in a specific town or price range.
 We have much more information to share with you on the Martha's Vineyard Real Estate market.

-Martha's Vineyard 2014 Market Review
+2015 Martha's Vineyard Real Estate Market Review

-While the above statistics include all transactions and represent island-wide performance, individual towns and market segments reveal different dynamics in 2014.
+While the above statistics include all transactions and represent island-wide performance, individual towns and market segments reveal different dynamics in 2015.
 Martha’s Vineyard is an island with six towns, each with its own character and specific market conditions.
 Within each town there are different niches as well…waterfront, water view, high-end, mid-range, entry level and commercial properties.
 Because each of these market segments can be, on its own, very small, generalizing trends or making broad statements is difficult.

-The three down-island towns of Vineyard Haven, Edgartown and Oak Bluffs experienced mixed results in 2014.
+The three down-island towns of Vineyard Haven, Edgartown and Oak Bluffs experienced mixed results in 2015.

 Entry Level Sales

-Tea Lane 2014 Year-End Highlights
+Tea Lane 2015 Year-End Highlights